 - Out-of-Character Moment: In Infinity War, we all knew that Doctor Doom and Kang would betray each other, but since Doom Will Not Tell a Lie, one would expect a Loophole Abuse moment from him.
 Instead, he just betrays Kang the old way.

 - Red Skies Crossover: During The Infinity War, some Marvel series included brief appearances of the heroes' doppelgangers, but nothing else related to the main plot.

-- Set Bonus: The Gauntlet.
+- Set Bonus: The Gauntlet works better when all its gems are present.
 Justified, as it's mentioned that the Power Gem especially takes the abilities of the others and backs them with its infinite power.

 - Status Quo Is God: At the end of Infinity Gauntlet, all damage is undone.
 Even the living beings who were wiped out return.
 Also done with similar Hand Waves in the other two parts.

 - Token Evil Teammate: Adam Warlock is forced to disperse the six Infinity Gems amongst a team to safeguard each one.
 He chooses one for himself, four for his friends... and he hands off the Reality Gem to Thanos, although this isn't revealed until Crusade.

 - Throw-Away Country: During the events of Infinity Gauntlet, the entire island of Japan sinks to the ocean.
 Of course, like most of the disasters during the story, it got a Reset Button at the end.
 It also seems that the US was supposed to follow in its path, as parts of the West Coast started sinking as well.

 - What Happened to the Mouse?: